bilal-fazlani/commanddotnet/docs/Arguments/arguments.md

 The option attribute has the following properties:

 * __LongName__: Used in help documentation and on the command line.
 Defaults to the parameter or property name.
+    * Set to `null` to remove the default long name and have only a short name.
 * __ShortName__: Used in help documentation and on the command line.
 Defaults to null.
 * __Description__: Used in help documentation.
 * __BooleanMode__: When the option is a `bool`, this determines if the presence of the option